Email FacebookTwitterMenu burgerClose thin

 What Happens When an Irrevocable Trust Is Dissolved?

-Dissolving an irrevocable trust can be a complex process, usually requiring consent from all beneficiaries, filing the necessary paperwork and potentially getting court approval.
-For instance, in states such as California, a petition to terminate the trust needs to be filed with the probate court.
+Dissolving an irrevocable trust can be a complex process, usually requiring getting consent from all beneficiaries, filing the necessary paperwork and potentially getting court approval.
+In states like California, it’s necessary to file a petition to terminate the trust with the probate court.

 Beneficiaries and trust assets can face notable repercussions when a trust is dissolved.
-For example, if the trust was designed to offer a steady income, this income stream could get disrupted when the trust is terminated.
-Additionally, if the trust held assets that have seen substantial appreciation in value, these could carry significant tax implications when they’re distributed.
+For example, if the trust was designed to offer steady income, this income stream could get disrupted when the trust is terminated.
+Additionally, if the trust held assets that have substantially appreciated in value, this could carry significant tax implications when they’re distributed.

 Potential Tax Consequences of Terminating an Irrevocable Trust